uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 line.
 This is important information, as there are countless ways to do that.
-To better understand what happens in the background, open the function’s help page and notice that the default value for the `method` argument is “auto”.
-Read up on how it automatically picks a more suitable method depending on the sample size, in the “Arguments” section.
+To better understand what happens in the background, open the function’s help page and notice that the default value for the `method` argument is “NULL”.
+Read up on how it automatically picks a suitable method depending on the sample size, in the “Arguments” section.

 Want a linear trend line instead?
 Add the argument `method = "lm"` to you function: